-The Company has performed an internal impairment assessment in September 2020 on the properties to reflect the current market values.
+The Company has performed an internal valuation exercise to determine the need for any impairment losses to be recognised to reflect the fair value of the properties.
 The fair value of the properties is categorised under Level 3 of the fair value hierarchy of MFRS 113 "Fair Value Measurement".